Same Old Love

 "Same Old Love" is a song recorded by American singer Selena Gomez, who included it on and released it from her second studio album Revival (2015).
 The song was written by Charli XCX, Ross Golan, and its producers Stargate and Benny Blanco.
-The song was released as the second single from Revival on September 10, 2015, to contemporary hit radio.
+The song was released as the second single from Revival on September 11, 2015, to contemporary hit radio.
 It was initially composed by XCX with Stargate and later recorded by Gomez without the former in the studio at the time.

 "Same Old Love" is a midtempo electropop and synth-pop song backed by a wonky piano loop, a finger-click beat and Italo disco synths.
-In the song, Gomez uses a forceful, emotive tone and a raspy delivery that are both uncharacteristic for her, accompanied by XCX's chorus vocals.
+In the song, Gomez uses a forceful, emotive tone and a raspy delivery that are both uncharacteristic for her, accompanied by XCX's background adlibs.
 According to Gomez, the lyrics are a representation of various stages of different relationships and are about getting rid of everything toxic in her life, also inspired by her relationship with her father.

 A number of remixes were commissioned for its release, including an official remix featuring rapper Fetty Wap.
 Music critics mostly complimented its catchy tune and understated, moody sound.
 The song peaked at number five on the US Billboard Hot 100, marking Gomez's fourth top ten and second consecutive top five single from the album.
-"Same Old Love" also reached number one on the US Mainstream Top 40 chart and the top ten in Canada, the Czech Republic and Slovakia.
+"Same Old Love" also reached number one on the US Pop Airplay chart and the top ten in Canada, the Czech Republic and Slovakia.

 "Same Old Love" was accompanied by a music video directed by Michael Haussman and filmed in the Broadway Theater District of Los Angeles.
 It premiered as an Apple Music exclusive on September 22, 2015, and was released on Vevo channel on October 7, 2015.
 The video was well received by critics who complimented Gomez's styling and the emotional storyline.
 It was inspired by Gomez's relationships with her loved ones and fans.
 It featured Gomez witnessing several dramatic vignettes on the streets of Los Angeles, and performing at a theater.
 Gomez promoted "Same Old Love" with several televised performances, including on The Ellen DeGeneres Show, The Tonight Show Starring Jimmy Fallon, and at the 2015 American Music Awards.